buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_1_First_Smart_Contract.md

 self.account.save(<-newHello, to: /storage/Hello)
 ```

 `self` refers to the current contract. `account` refers to the account that is deploying the contract (your account).
-We call the save function to store the `newHello` resource in the `/storage/` path on the custom `Hello` domain for our account.
-Think of it like a directory path your on your computers hard-drive!
+We call the save function to store the `newHello` resource in the `/storage/` path on our account's custom `Hello` domain.
+Think of it like a directory path on your computer's hard drive!

 Recap: We defined a resource, we created it, and then we stored it in our accounts' storage.

 These three things are sort of comparable to a bank account vault.
-1. The bank - Everything is happening *on our contract*, which is in a Flow accocunt.
+1. The bank - Everything is happening *on our contract*, which is in a Flow account.
 This is the bank.
 2. The bank account owner - This is you - your credentials are the Flow account you're using to sign the deploy transaction.
 3. The bank account vault - This is *your storage* in a vault at this bank.